Eccleria/ewibot/doc/twitter.md

 This doc covers all the part about Twitter-Discord links.
 This link was asked by Andarta Pictures for a communication purpose.
-It aims to send all tweets sent by [Andarta Pictures](https://twitter.com/andartapictures) and [La Quête d'Ewilan](https://twitter.com/laquetedewilan) Twitter accounts on the appropriate Discord channel.
+It aims to send all tweets sent by [Andarta Pictures](https://twitter.com/andartapictures) and [La QuÃªte d'Ewilan](https://twitter.com/laquetedewilan) Twitter accounts on the appropriate Discord channel.

+**NOTE: Since last Twtter announce, API v1.1 and v2 endpoints are no longer free, starting 2023 February the 9th.
+Thus, Twitter-Discord link created by this functionnality is ended.**

 This functionality uses the [twitter-api-v2](https://github.com/PLhery/node-twitter-api-v2) library, with v2 endpoints that are free to use.
 The old v1.1 is reserved for verified application and has